Icosa2050/ZCDS-Ref-App/README.md

 ## About the Book

 The book provides comprehensive coverage of Core Data Services (CDS) for ABAP, offering insights and practical examples.
-It can be purchased from the SAP Press link provided above.
+It can be purchased from the SAP Press link provided below.

 ## Source Material